daijro/camoufox/README.md

 - Added B.P.C.
 - Addons are not allowed to open tabs
 - Addons are automatically enabled in Private Browsing mode
+- Addons are automatically pinned to the toolbar

 ## Stealth Performance